OLF-Bioinformatics/VariantDetective/README.md

 - [NanoVar](https://github.com/cytham/nanovar)
 - [SVIM](https://github.com/eldariont/svim)

-The consensus VCF file was created using the [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) `merge` tool.
-Parameters for merging structural variants were a maximum allowed distance of 1kbp between breakpoints, calls supported by at least 3 variant callers where they agree on both type and strand.
+The consensus VCF file is created using the [SURVIVOR](https://github.com/fritzsedlazeck/SURVIVOR) `merge` tool.
+Parameters for merging structural variants are a maximum allowed distance of 1 kbp between breakpoints and calls supported by at least 3 variant callers (default) where they agree on both type and strand.

 ## Long Read Simulator
 When a genomic FASTA file is provided as query input, long reads are simulated in order to detect variants.
 The long read simulation tool is adapted from [Badread](https://github.com/rrwick/Badread), a tool that creates simulated reads.
 It has been modified to create perfectly matching reads to the reference file and to allow multi-threading to speed up the process.